Salesforce: 2016–present

-In 2016, Salesforce spent over $5 billion in acquisitions.
-Companies acquired included Demandware, a cloud-based provider of e-commerce services, for $2.8 billion and Quip, a word processing app, for $750 million.
-In 2017, the company acquired Sequence, a user experience design agency, for an undisclosed amount.
-In 2018, Salesforce acquired several companies, including MuleSoft, a cloud service company, for $6.5 billion, as well as Rebel, an email services provider, and Datorama, an AI marketing platform, for undisclosed amounts.
+In 2016, Salesforce acquired Demandware, a cloud-based provider of e-commerce services, for $2.8 billion and Quip, a word processing app, for $750 million.
+In 2017, the company acquired Sequence, a user experience design agency.
+In 2018, Salesforce acquired several companies, including MuleSoft, a cloud service company, for $6.5 billion, as well as Rebel, an email services provider, and Datorama, an AI marketing platform.

-Between 2019 and 2021, Salesforce made two of its largest acquisitions, with Salesforce completing its acquisition Tableau, a data visualization and analytics software company, for $15.7 billion in 2019, and Slack Technologies, the developers of its namesake office messaging platform, for $27.7 billion in 2021.
-Salesforce also made smaller acquisitions throughout 2019, 2020, and 2021, which included ClickSoftware for $1.35 billion, consulting firm Acumen Solutions for $570 million, CRM firm Vlocity for $1.33 billion, privacy compliance startup Phennecs for $16.5 million, and robotic process automation firm Servicetrace for an undisclosed amount.
+In 2019, Salesforce completed its acquisition of analytics software company Tableau for $15.7 billion in 2019, and Slack Technologies for $27.7 billion in 2021.
+Salesforce also made smaller acquisitions between 2019 and 2021, including ClickSoftware for $1.35 billion, consulting firm Acumen Solutions for $570 million, CRM firm Vlocity for $1.33 billion, privacy compliance startup Phennecs for $16.5 million, and robotic process automation firm Servicetrace.

-Salesforce's most recent acquisition was Slack-bot maker Troops.ai, announced in May 2022, and expected to close in 2023.
+Salesforce's acquired Slack-bot maker Troops.ai in July 2022.

-Criticisms

-Subject to a phishing attack
+In September 2023, Salesforce acquired Airkit.ai, a creator of AI-powered customer service applications and experiences.
+In December 2023, Salesforce acquired Spiff, an automated commission management platform.

+In September 2024, Salesforce acquired data management firm Own for $1.9 billion, and enterprise management platform Zoomin.
+Salesforce has also acquired PredictSpring and Tenyx in 2024.

+In June 2025, Salesforce announced plans to acquire data management platform Informatica for about $8 billion.
+It had initially been in talks to purchase the company the prior year, but the two parties were unable to agree on terms.

+Cybersecurity incidents

+2007 Phishing attack

 In November 2007, a phishing attack compromised contact information on a number of Salesforce customers.
 Some customers then received phishing emails that appeared to be invoices from Salesforce.
-Salesforce stated that "a phisher tricked someone into disclosing a password, but this intrusion did not stem from a security flaw in [the salesforce.com] application or database."
+Salesforce stated that "a phisher tricked someone into disclosing a password, but this intrusion did not stem from a security flaw in [the salesforce.com] software or database."

+2022 Heroku OAuth token theft (Salesforce subsidiary)

+On April 13, 2022, GitHub notified Salesforce/Heroku of malicious activity.
+Heroku determined a threat actor used a stolen OAuth token tied to an internal machine account to access a database storing customer GitHub integration OAuth tokens, prompting token revocations and other containment actions.